moorepants/dissertation/eom.rst

 Generalized Active Forces
 -------------------------

-The three expressions for the non-holomonic generalized active forces, :math:`\tilde{F}_r` can now be formed.
+The three expressions for the nonholomonic generalized active forces, :math:`\tilde{F}_r` can now be formed.
 For the four body system with three degrees of freedom :math:`(r=4,6,7)` they take the form